This would have to be one of the things I get asked about most often.

 Likely single story, simple but elegant in form, inexpensive but well-chosen materials, and fittings, on a flat or gently sloping site.

 There there is usually scope to tailor your design to suit your specific site from about this budget level.
-While designs from a builder’s catalog address generic subdivision sites in a generic way, some of the more interesting sites and development opportunities are not found in cookie cutter subdivisions, and may involve involve overcoming council planning issues, and optimising for site specific opportunities, challenges and existing features.
+While designs from a builder’s catalogue address generic subdivision sites in a generic way, some of the more interesting sites and development opportunities are not found in cookie-cutter subdivisions and may involve overcoming council planning issues, and optimising for site-specific opportunities, challenges and existing features.

 The design return on investment outcomes for ‘wow factor’ & appearance, context sensitivity, functionality, environmental performance and resale value are all likely to be noticeably better than for the majority of Kiwi homes (depending on your choice of designer, and design brief).

 This budget can easily get you a well designed and distinctive home, with some carefully judged complexity of form.
 The house need not be huge – in fact, the smaller the floor area, the higher the design and build quality (and overall impact) a given budget can often achieve.

 You might expect two or more levels, high-quality materials, and fittings, and yet still be able to address a sloping site and planning or environmental constraints, while exploiting all the opportunities presented by the site, with sensitivity and flair.